 Prospective Death or Incapacity Benefit Multiple

-Your Prospective Death or Incapacity Benefit Multiple is used in the calculation of your Death or Permanent Incapacity benefits.
+The Prospective Death or Incapacity Benefit Multiple is used in the calculation of any Death or Permanent Incapacity benefits.

 Prospective service is defined as the period (in years and days) from the day following the date of death or cessation of employment, to age 60, subject to a maximum period of 25 years.